Baptism: Yazidi baptism

 Yazidi baptism is called mor kirin (literally: "to seal").
-Traditionally, Yazidi children are baptised at birth with water from the Kaniya Sipî ("White Spring") at Lalish.
+Traditionally, Yazidi children are baptized at birth with water from the Kaniya Sipî ("White Spring") at Lalish.
 It essentially consists of pouring holy water from the spring on the child's head three times.

 Islamic practice of wudu

 Many Islamic scholars such as Shaikh Bawa Muhaiyaddeen have compared the Islamic practice of wudu to a baptism.
 Wudu is a practice that Muslims practice to go from ritual impurity to ritual purity.
-This is mandatory for a Muslim to do before each of the five daily prayers, as well as following sexual intercourse, using the restroom, and other acts.

-Wudu, which is done at least five times a day, by practicing Muslims, results in the purification of a person and the removal of their sins.
+Ritual purity is required for Salah (praying) and also to hold a physical copy of the Qur’an, and so wudu is often done before salah.
+However, it is permissible to pray more than one salah without repeating wudu, as long as ritual purity is not broken, for example by using the bathroom.

+Another similar purification ritual is ghusl, which takes someone from major ritual impurity (janabah) to lesser ritual impurity, which is then purified by wudu.
+If one is in a state of janabah, both ghusl and wudu are required if one wants to pray.

-In a famous hadith, the Prophet Muhammad says "Whenever a man performs his ablution intending to pray and he washes his hands, the sins of his hands fall down with the first drop.
+Although original sin does not exist in Islam, wudu is widely regarded to remove sins.
+In a Sahih hadith, Muhammad says "Whenever a man performs his ablution intending to pray and he washes his hands, the sins of his hands fall down with the first drop.
 When he rinses his mouth and nose, the sins of his tongue and lips fall down with the first drop.
 When he washes his face, the sins of his hearing and sight fall down with the first drop.
 When he washes his arms to his elbows and his feet to his ankles, he is purified from every sin and fault like the day he was born from his mother.
 If he stands for prayer, Allah will raise his status by a degree.
 If he sits, he will sit in peace."

+Baptism in the Yadav community

+People of the Yadav community of Hindu religion follow baptism, where it is called Karah Pujan.
+In this, the person who is being baptized is bathed in boiling Milk.
+The newborn baby is also included in this process, in which he is bathed with boiling milk and then he is garlanded with flowers.